yunohost-bot/seafile_ynh/README.md

  - Auto login/logout, see #1
  - Test of backup/restore script

-Use a spial user and put seafile binary in /opt dir :
+Use a special user and put seafile binary in /opt dir :
 --------------------------------------

 With this new package for a better security, it's possible to run seafile with a special user (seafile) put all seafile file in /opt/yunohost dir.